 We have now then constructed the names and the numerals for all the numbers 1 through 999.
-By continuing to add one, there is no limit to the numbers of numbers.
-We will see in the next Lesson that to name any whole number, however large, it is sufficient to know the names through 999.
+In the next Lesson, we will see that to name any whole number, however large, it is sufficient to know the names through 999.

 At this point, please "turn" the page and do some Problems.

 Continue on to the next Lesson: The Powers of 10